ShaferInc/IOT-BBQALARM-2025/README.md

 For this project, we'll use Adafruit as our IoT platform.
 It's a great choice for beginners because it offers a user-friendly interface, clear documentation, and a free educational license that provides enough credits for this project.

+#### Functionality
-Functionality: Adafruit allows you to easily create dashboards with widgets like gauges, charts, and indicators to visualize your data in real-time.
+Adafruit allows you to easily create dashboards with widgets like gauges, charts, and indicators to visualize your data in real-time.
 You can also set up events and alerts.
 For example, you can get an email or SMS notification when your grill reaches a certain temperature.

-Why Adafruit?
+#### Why Adafruit?
 The platform has excellent support for MicroPython and the Raspberry Pi Pico W. Their documentation provides clear examples, which simplifies the process of sending data from our device to the cloud.
 The ability to quickly build a dashboard without any front-end coding makes it ideal for this project.

 ## The Code